-On the other hand, if you live in a cooler climate with a very short outdoor season, it's important to use reptile UVB lights indoors in addition to non-UVB basking bulbs and heaters.
+On the other hand, if you live in a cooler climate with a short outdoor season, it's important to use reptile UVB lights indoors in addition to non-UVB basking bulbs and heaters.

 When purchasing UVB lights, always buy good quality reptile specific bulbs from trusted manufacturers like Zoo Med and Arcadia.

-Cheap, copycat bulbs of unknown brands can emit dangerous UV radiation, for example, a too high level, the wrong wave length, or the wrong type.
+Cheap copycat bulbs of unknown brands can emit dangerous UV radiation, for example, a too high level, the wrong wave length, or the wrong type.
 Tortoises need UVA and UVB, but not UVC which is harmful to them.

 It's best to buy UL listed and prewired reptile lighting and heating products.
 Any DIY electrical wiring can be a fire hazard.
 Unless, you are an electrician and know what you are doing. :O)

-b.)
+2.)
 Follow manufacturer's instructions

 Always attach lighting and heating devices securely and according to the manufacturer's directions.
-Improperly installed tortoise enclosure fixtures that have become loose and fallen off have caused many house fires.
+Improperly installed tortoise enclosure fixtures that have become loose and fallen off have caused house fires.

-c.)
-Lamp stands
+3.)
+Lamp stands & brackets

-d.)
-Caution with clamps
+4.)
+Caution with lamp clamps